 The contributing factors of this illegal trade are primarily based around a high market value and demand for these artifacts.
 Simply stated the illegal trade network is estimated to have a net worth of two billion USD.
 This mass worth has resulted in an increased demand for these pre-Columbian artifacts since 1970.
 In the recent sale of the Barbier-Mueller collection of pre-Columbian art, a new standard was set for the value of these artifacts.
 The sale of these artifacts through international auction houses has resulted in astronomically inflate values, that in turn leads to increased looting and the dramatic increase in demand.
 David Bernstein (a New York dealer specializing in pre-Columbian gold, ceramics and woven textiles) supports this by stating that the woven textile work of the ancient Peruvian Moche society (100-700BC.) is some of the most “highly sought after antiques on the market”.
 Evidence of this price inflation by auction houses can be seen in the sale of a Chavin (Peruvian society, 200-900BC.) ornamental figure at Caster-Hera in 2012 for 460,000 Euros.
 These absurdly high values placed upon these artifacts by international auction houses further increase the demand for and values of these antiques which subsequently leads to an increase in illegal trade and trafficking.

 Shifting to a more local focus, this incentive of potential lucrative profit can be seen in the rural commercial Haqueros of Northern Peru.
 These indigenous people see the excavation and sale of these artifacts as an occupation; as simply as a source of income and sustainability.
-Kimbra L. Smith does however illustrate that these looters are often funded by a larger network of underground traders that supply the demand of the auction houses and the private collectors.
-This relationship between illegal traders and auction houses essentially acts as a supply and demand partnership in which the demand out-weighs the supply.
+Kimbra L. Smith does, however, illustrate that these looters are often funded by a larger network of underground traders that supply the demand of the auction houses and the private collectors.
+This relationship between illegal traders and auction houses essentially acts as a supply and demand partnership in which the demand outweighs the supply.
 This in turn forces an increase in illegal looting and trafficking of these cultural artifacts.
 Using Sotheby’s as an example, the auction house subsequently closed their antique sale in Britain after coming under speculation of direct involvement of the sale of known illegally obtained artifacts.

-in the opinion of John Henry Merryman, the restriction of these cultural artifacts by international law (UNESCO 1970) to museum to museum and government to government trade factors into the increase of illegal trafficking.
+in the opinion of John Henry Merryman, the restriction of these cultural artifacts by international law (UNESCO 1970) to museum and government to government trade factors into the increase of illegal trafficking.
 He argues that by limiting accessibility to these artifacts institutions portray them as fetish objects of value and rarity.
 Merryman states that this results in an increased private demand and illegal looting and trafficking.

 Staffan Lunden’s view on the issue is one that focuses on the inability of these source countries to protect their cultural heritage due to lack of resources.
 This lack of authoritative presence and response provides a “free” environment for illegal trafficking to occur.
 Drawing attention to Northern Peru, he uses the pillaged burial tombs of La Mina as an example of the consequences that occur as a result of this lack of legislative enforcement.
 Lunden also identifies the poverty of the region as a factor causing illegal looting and trafficking.
-He states that with the drop in price of cane sugar on the market, locals were forced to find an alternative means of income.
-In summary the factors listed above combine to create a volatile environment that nurtures the illegal trafficking of these cultural artifacts.
+He states that with the drop in the price of cane sugar on the market, locals were forced to find an alternative means of income.
+In summary, the factors listed above combine to create a volatile environment that nurtures the illegal trafficking of these cultural artifacts.

-To generalize the negative impacts this illegal trafficking results in it can be understood that the removal of artifacts form their source country makes it difficult to understand that country’s cultural heritage.
+To generalize the negative impacts this illegal trafficking results in it can be understood that the removal of artifacts from their source country makes it difficult to understand that country’s cultural heritage.
 Smith states that when these cultural artifacts are illegally removed it becomes increasingly difficult to re-connect them to their original archeological context.
-This not only deprives the object of its site specific context, but also the site of any context that these artifacts may have held.
+This not only deprives the object of its site-specific context, but also the site of any context that these artifacts may have held.
 As stated previously by Lunden the looting of archeological sites factors into the regionalized poverty seen in many source countries.
 He argues that this looting results in a loss of opportunity for sustained income that could have been provided through tourism.

 One of the aspects of illegal trafficking that makes it so devastating to cultures is that once the artifacts have been illegally exported out of the country it is essentially impossible to recover them due to lack of documentation.
 The process by which source countries must undergo to reclaim these object contains several criteria that must be met before the artifact can be returned.